thadryanjs/Portfolio/README.md

 Our [lab](https://www.omics.kitchen/) has been working with a number of collaborators on a study of lateral flow assays for the detection of SARS-CoV-2 antibodies.
 We've designed and implemented an interactive [app](https://covid.omics.kitchen/) to complement the [study](https://www.medrxiv.org/content/10.1101/2021.01.02.20248998v1).
 Interested parties getting an antibody test are advised to speak with their healthcare provider about interpreting their results with that app, which uses local COVID19 prevelance data from [usafacts.org](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) (also used by the CDC) and measurments from the study to estimate the probability they do or do not have SARS-CoV-2 antibodies given their result.

+### The National Survivor Financial Security Policy Map and Scorecard

+My first foray into "hacktivism" involved working on [this webap](https://mapandscorecard.freefrom.org/).

 ### A case study of silent data corruption in an RNA-Seq experiment: Don't get buRned by factors

 A misleading error message and some weird factor behavior is all it takes to spoof the results of a differential expression analysis.
 You have been [warned!](https://github.com/sweeney-th/type-issue-case-study)